 Roquette provides an excipient used in the manufacturing of IV TPOXX®.
 The Company's agreement with Roquette has no minimum amount of manufacturing services that must be used.
-The Company's agreement with Roquette has an initial term that ends on December 31, 2023.
+The Company's agreement with Roquette had an initial term that ended on December 31, 2023.
 Thereafter, this agreement automatically renews on a year-by-year basis unless either party provides four months' notice of its desire to terminate the agreement prior to the expiration of the term.
+The Company did not provide notice nor receive notice of termination.
+As such, the agreement has automatically extended to December 31, 2024.